Remibala2/JSPracticeDay2/README.md

 HTML Assignment
 >Create a Login page using table

->Create a Home page for a Portfolio/Blog based website
+>Create a Contact us Page with a Functionality of Form